Summer image

 “The water crisis can turn out to be a bigger issue than the energy crisis, because water is a life-sustaining resource.
 We cannot survive without it,” Kallioinen-Mänttäri states.

 In addition to drinking, water is needed for purposes such as hygiene, food production, energy generation, industry, and transportation.
 In other words, access to water has a direct impact on the availability of food and energy.
+How much we use groundwater and surface water forms our water footprint.
+Research can help calculate the water footprint of operations and find ways to save water.

 left